Shriinivas/inkscapestrokefont/README.md

 # Installation
 1) Click on the Code button above the repository list
 2) Select Download Zip option and save the zip file to a local folder
+3) Locate the User Extensions folder, this can be found from the System option in Edit->Preference dialog. <br>
-3) Extract the contents of the folder within the downloaded zip file in the Inkscape user extension folder.
-(For example: if your download file is inkscapestrokefont-master.zip, then opening the file will show a single folder called inkscapestrokefont-master.
-Double click this folder within the zip and extract all its contents in the extensions folder.)
-The extension folder can be found from the System option in Edit->Preference dialog. <br>
+4) Extract the contents of the folder within the downloaded zip file in the Inkscape user extension folder.
+For example: if your download file is inkscapestrokefont-master.zip, then opening the file will show a single folder called inkscapestrokefont-master.
+Double click this folder within the zip and extract all its contents in the extensions folder.
+So after extracting the zip, there should be 14 files and one 1 folder called 'strokefontdata' added in the user extensions folder
-4) Restart inkscape if it was running
+5) Restart inkscape if it was running

 # Usage
 After installation, the extensions appear under a new sub-menu 'Custom Stroke Font' under Extensions menu of inkscape.<br><br>